devloop01/softripple-js/README.md

 const rippleEffect = new SoftRipple(el, { options });
 ```

-## Configuring
+## Options

 To customize the ripple effect you can use the following properties, and then pass them as an object as the second argument of the constructor.

 #### rippleColor

 A String representing the color of the ripple.
-Defaults to the background color of the element.
+Defaults to the `background-color` of the element.

 #### transitionDuration